 Pelham is a medium-sized city located in the state of Alabama.
 With a population of 23,050 people and seven constituent neighborhoods, Pelham is the 26th largest community in Alabama.

 Pelham real estate is some of the most expensive in Alabama, although Pelham house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Pelham has more people living here who work in computers and math than 95% of the places in the US.

-The population of Pelham is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.80% of adults in Pelham have a bachelor's degree or even advanced degree.
+The citizens of Pelham are very well educated compared to the average community in the nation: 37.75% of adults in Pelham have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 Pelham is a very ethnically-diverse city.
 The people who call Pelham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pelham residents report their race to be White, followed by Black or African-American.
 Pelham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.27% of the city’s residents.
-Important ancestries of people in Pelham include Irish, German, Italian, and French .
+People of Hispanic or Latino origin account for 12.43% of the city’s residents.
+Important ancestries of people in Pelham include Irish, German, Italian, and Scottish.

 The most common language spoken in Pelham is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and German.